The Rising Cost of Visibility in Recruitment

 Negotiate Enterprise Rates

 If your team posts more than 50 jobs per month, contact account managers directly for custom pricing.
-Standard online rates often include a 20% markup compared to negotiated enterprise contracts.
+Standard online rates are typically higher than the negotiated enterprise contracts available to high-volume advertisers.

 Consistency in execution is vital.
 Once the allocation model is set, stick to it for at least one quarter before making adjustments.
 Frequent changes prevent you from gathering sufficient data to make informed decisions.
 Use AI recruitment tools to help analyse candidate sources and recommend budget shifts based on real-time performance data.